aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

     **Note**: After installing Doxygen, the Powershell window needs to be closed and reopened before the ```doxygen``` command will be recognized.

-1. Install Microsoft Visual Studio 2019 with Chocolatey from Powershell:
+1. Install Microsoft Visual Studio 2019 and native desktop (C/C++) components with Chocolatey from Powershell:

     ```powershell
     choco install visualstudio2019community -y
+    choco install visualstudio2019-workload-nativedesktop -y
     ```

-    **Note**: This command can take some time to complete and will not provide an indication of progress.
+    **Note**: These commands can take some time to complete and will not provide an indication of progress.

 1. To install Microsoft Visual Studio using a web browser, navigate to the [Visual Studio download page](https://visualstudio.microsoft.com/downloads/) and then follow this procedure: